Admission

 1. A baccalaureate degree in nursing from an accredited program in Canada, or an equivalent from an institution recognized by the University, with a minimum GPA of 3.0 (B).

-2. A minimum grade of B (65%) in both the undergraduate statistics course and undergraduate nursing research course.
+2. A minimum grade of B (65%) in both their undergraduate statistics course and undergraduate nursing research course.

-3. A minimum of 1950 clinical hours (Practicum option) or 3900 clinical hours (Nurse Practitioner options) as a Registered Nurse earned by the application due date.
+3. A minimum of 1950 clinical hours (Practicum option) or 3900 clinical hours (Nurse Practitioner options) as a Registered Nurse earned by the application due date (January 15).

 4. A practicing nursing license (in good standing) from the applicant's nursing regulatory body (Practicum option) or a practicing nursing license (in good standing) with the College of Registered Nurses of Newfoundland and Labrador (Nurse Practitioner options).
 In addition, applicants to the NP options must be primary residents of Newfoundland and Labrador at the time of application.

-6. If the medium of instruction of your previous degree was not exclusively English, then scores from one of the English Language Proficiency tests as outlined in the university calendar will be required.
+5. Completion of an English Language Proficiency tests, if the medium of instruction of your previous degree was not exclusively in English.
+Acceptable English Language Proficiency tests can be found in the university calendar.

-2. Upload all post-secondary transcripts (unoffical is fine).
+2. Upload all post-secondary transcripts (unofficial is fine).

 3. Upload a CV.